vipulDessai/game-development-notes/blender/basics/blender-basics-notes.md

 - <img src="./images/view-3d-cursor-menu.png">
     - move to world origin (snap to world origin)

+## place the 3D cursor with mouse

+- shift + right click

 ## move origin manually

 - can be done only in "object mode"